 There are so many huts at Fahan that it has been suggested that this was a city of sorts.
 It is very hard to date the site though, as the corbelling technique has been used for centuries .

 There are two main theories behind the Fahan settlement.

 The first is that the site was built as a monastic community where early Christianity was practiced .
 Nearby Mount Brandon was and still is a pilgrimage site.
 The mountain is named after Saint Brendan who was born in Tralee in around 484 AD.
-A pioneer of spreading the Christian faith, he is believed to have sailed to the Americas and back.
-From around the 6th Century, monks came to settle in this rugged part of the Ireland to follow the teachings of this religion and bring themselves closer to God through isolation.
+A pioneer in spreading the Christian faith, he is believed to have sailed to the Americas and back.
+From around the 6th Century, monks came to settle in this rugged part of Ireland to follow the teachings of this religion and bring themselves closer to God through isolation.
 It is possible that this "city" was a monastic community, or even a refuge built to cater to the needs of visitors to the area.

 The second theory is that the local people were driven to the remote parts of the peninsula following invasions by Vikings and then Normans.

-It is widely thought that Fahan was built in the 12th Century when Normans began to settle in Ireland, forcing out local families whose land and livestock was taken .
+It is widely thought that Fahan was built in the 12th Century when Normans began to settle in Ireland, forcing out local families whose land and livestock were taken .
 Exploring the adjacent area, there are plenty of signs of trouble.
-The remains of Norman castles stand watch over the lands they lorded over, whilst even in remote spots up high in the mountains can be found the remains of of more isolated clusters of beehive huts, and even defensive forts on islands within lochs.
-Clearly the people were driven to extremes by circumstances, and with stone being an abundant material, providing durable waterproof shelter, it proved to be the natural choice of material for such abodes.
+The remains of Norman castles stand watch over the lands they lorded over, whilst even in remote spots up high in the mountains can be found the remains of more isolated clusters of beehive huts, and even defensive forts on islands within lochs.
+Clearly, the people were driven to extremes by circumstances, and with stone being an abundant material, providing durable waterproof shelter, it proved to be the natural choice of material for such abodes.

 An Enduring Design